 Employers who self-insure group health plans face considerable financial risk.
 19 It is therefore relevant to consider the financial position of employers that self-insure health benefits.
 However, data on the financial position of the plan sponsor or employer are not included in Form 5500 filings.
-In order to provide data on financial filings of self-insured employers, data from the Form 5500 were matched to Capital IO financial data available for a select group of companies with publicly-traded equity or debt.
-20 Analysis of financial measures including revenue, market capitalization, net income, and number of employees shows that companies offering self-insured or mixed-insured health plans tend to be bigger than companies offering fully-insured health plans.21
+In order to provide data on financial filings of self-insured employers, data from the Form 5500 were matched to Capital IQ financial data available for a select group of companies with publicly-traded equity or debt.
+20 Analysis of financial measures including revenue, market capitalization, net income, and number of employees shows that companies offering self-insured or mixed-insured health plans tend to be bigger than companies offering fully-insured health plans.
+21

 The results of matching the 2010 Form 5500 data to the Capital IQ financial data were similar to the results of the matching for 2009.
-More than 4,000 Form 5500 filers were matched to the Capital IO data.
-Most of the matched plans covered a large number of participants: more than 85 percent of the participants in matched plans were covered
+More than 4,000 Form 5500 filers were matched to the Capital IQ data.
+Most of the matched plans covered a large number of participants: more than 85 percent of the participants in matched plans were covered through a plan with 5,000 or more participants.
+There were approximately 1,900 employers matched to a self-insured health plan filing a Form 5500 in 2010.
+The employers sponsoring these matched self-insured health plans reported a median employee count of approximately 3,000, median revenue of approximately \$1.1 billion, a

 18 DFEs are pooled investment arrangements - master trust investment accounts, insurance company pooled separate accounts, bank common/collective trusts, other plan asset pooled investment funds ("103-12 investment entities"), and group insurance arrangements.
 Some DFEs are required to file a Form 5500 while others are permitted to file.
 Each DFE lists the plans whose assets it holds on Schedule D Part 2.

 19 See discussion in the March 2011 Report.

 20 Appendix B outlines this analysis.
 This work was also conducted for the Department by Deloitte Financial Advisory Services LLP.
 Capital IQ is a provider of financial and other data for private and public companies in the United States.
 The data include company characteristics, financial health and financial size.

 21 See Appendix B Table 22 for the distribution of the measures for each of the three categories of plans.
+22 See Appendix B Table 5.

-through a plan with 5,000 or more participants.
-22 There were approximately 1,900 employers matched to a self-insured health plan filing a Form 5500 in 2010.
-The employers sponsoring these matched self-insured health plans reported a median employee count of approximately 3,000, median revenue of approximately \$1.1 billion, a median market capitalization of approximately \$1.5 billion, and a median net income of \$50 million.23 Approximately 1,000 employers matched to a mixed-insured plan filing a Form 5500 in 2010.
+median market capitalization of approximately \$1.5 billion, and a median net income of \$50 million.
+Approximately 1,000 employers matched to a mixed-insured plan filing a Form 5500 in 2010.
 These mixed-insured matched health plans are sponsored by employers reporting a median employee count of approximately 11,000, median revenue of approximately \$3.6 billion, a median market capitalization of approximately \$3.6 billion, and a median net income of approximately \$160 million.
-The financial health of these matched companies was measured using three financial metrics.24 Overall the results are mixed.
+The financial health of these matched companies was measured using three financial metrics.
+Verall the results are mixed.
 At the median, fully-insured firms have more cash flow relative to total debt as other firms, but lower operating income relative to debt than mixed-funded or self-insured firms.
 The distributions of financial metrics are somewhat more dispersed for fully-insured firms than for other firms: the 75th percentiles are higher for the Altman Z-Score and the operating income relative to debt the 25th percentiles are lower.